Our Team

 Office Assistant

-I have been associated with Wairakei Primary School since moving to Taupō from Auckland in 2003.
+Our family have been associated with Wairakei Primary School since 2003 after moving from Auckland where our children completed their primary education.

 Jeni Tarrant